Apricots are simmered in an aromatic syrup made from white wine, vanilla and honey and served with yogurt and topped with pistachios.

-The ideal apricot is a thing of beauty; it has a soft velvet skin, deeply colored and lightly fragrant with the most enticing perfume when ripe.
-A good apricot has a soft but firm flesh (never mealy) and rich honeyed flavor.
-Not as juicy as a peach but just as enchanting.
-How do you know if you’ve really found a good one?
-It’s a bit of a gamble but when in doubt trust your nose.
+A ripe apricot is a thing of beauty, it has a soft but firm flesh (never mealy) and rich honeyed flavor, not as juicy as a peach but just as enchanting.
+How do you know if you’ve really found a good apricot?
+Honestly it’s a bit of a gamble but if you’ve landed on some not quite ripe ones a quick poach will save the day.

-Poaching softens and intensifies the flavors of not-quite-ripe fruit.
-A little heat was all that was needed to draw out the best in these apricots and concentrate their flavor.
+Poaching apricots in wine is an easy way to turn not ripe fruit into an excellent dessert.
+Poaching softens and intensifies the flavors of the apricots.
+A little heat is all that’s needed to draw out the best in under ripe apricots and concentrate their flavor.

 Many recipes for poached fruit call for strong spices that can overwhelm the delicate taste of the fruit.
 I chose to simmer my apricots in an aromatic syrup made from white wine, vanilla and honey to accent their musky floral taste.